 - Mercer Capital (2006)

-In July 2017, a customer alleged churning and breach of fiduciary duty.
+- In July 2017, a customer alleged that William Gennity churned their account and breached his fiduciary duty.
 This case was settled for $75,000 in damages.

-In December 2018, a customer alleged churning and unsuitable trading.
+- In December 2018, a customer alleged that William Gennity churned their account and executed unsuitable trades.
 This case is currently pending.
 The customer is seeking $90,198 in damages.

-In February 2019, a customer alleged unsuitable trading, unauthorized trading, and excessive trading.
+- In February 2019, a customer alleged that William Gennity recommended unsuitable investments, executed unauthorized trades, and excessively traded their account.
 This case is currently pending.
 The customer is seeking $380,000 in damages.